iotshaman/mysql-shaman/README.md

 });
 ```

 Now you are ready to go!
-Here is a sample of some of the operations you can perform; or a full list of operations, see [ORM Reference](#orm-reference) section.
+Here is a sample of some of the operations you can perform; for a full list of operations, see [ORM Reference](#orm-reference) section.

 ```ts
 var database = new SampleDatabaseContext();